Follow these 10 steps to start homeschooling with confidence!

 9. When money is tight, get creative!
 There are many ways to homeschool without spending a lot of money.
 For some suggestions, please visit Homeschooling When Life Gets Hard and read the article at the bottom of this page.

 10. When you need support (and we all do), be sure to reach out!
 Others have walked this road before you.
-Continue to read and attend workshops.
+Continue to read, watch videos, listen to webinars and attend workshops.
 Take time for yourself, with your spouse, or take time out of the regular routine to do something special with the kids.